 - The aircraft operator has booked the charter plane for another trip

 To offset operating costs on the way home by filling the plane, air carriers offer steep discounts on one-way or empty leg flights with enticing empty leg prices.
 This is a win-win scenario for the traveler and the private charter aircraft.

 What does an empty leg discount look like?
-Empty leg flights are often discounted by 25 to 50 percent, depending on factors such as the type of aircraft and the route.
-So, charter flights that might normally be $30,000, for example, could go for as low as $9,000.
-And if you divide that amount by a handful of passengers, you’re going to see some pretty significant savings if you don’t mind being flexible about last-minute travel, timing and the airport you land at, you’ll find an even greater discount in your empty leg special.
+Empty leg flights are often discounted by 25 to 50 percent, depending on factors like the type of aircraft and the route.
+Charter flights that might normally be $30,000, for example, could go for as low as $12,000.
+If you divide that amount by a handful of passengers, you can see some pretty significant savings.
+If you don’t mind being flexible about last-minute travel, timing and the airport you land at, you’ll find an even greater discount in your empty leg special.

 People who use private aviation regularly for business or pleasure understand the enormous savings, but sometimes people who are new to the private jet rental world wonder why empty legs flights can’t be priced at practically nothing…as in the cost of fuel or $500.

-1. It increases the risk of damage or wear and tear to the plane, and the owner loses money.
+1. It increases the risk of damage or wear and tear to the plane

 As this Charter Broker article explains, “An empty leg is more complex than simply someone paying for a one-way flight and the aircraft returning empty.
 It combines scheduling, operating procedures, and commercial policies, including owner approval.”

 If private flyers believed they could always book flights for that price, they’d be disappointed the next time they went to book a charter flight by the traditional pricing.
-Instead, operators price empty leg flights fairly so it’s an incentive to last-minute and/or budget-conscious travellers but they’re not losing money or putting passengers or the plane at risk.
+Instead, operators price empty leg flights fairly so it’s an incentive to last-minute and/or budget-conscious travelers but they’re not losing money or putting passengers or the plane at risk.
 This way, it’s a win-win for everyone!